1. Sub Plans

 The end of the quarter can DRAG.
 Still, we know that students are excited about the holidays and winter break and that we must help them focus.
 I like to give students a compromise with winter coloring activities for grammar.
 Coloring can be therapeutic for students, and you have an easy winter display for classroom: a win for all.

-3. A Splash of Writing
+3. Traits of Writing

 Keeping students writing at the end of a semester can be challenging.
 With holiday break approaching, December is not always the best time for research papers.
 So!
 I have students honing their traits of writing (sentence fluency, conventions, organization, word choice, and etcetera) with one-page writing activities – Christmas style!
 Students read about the history of Christmas, analyze gingerbread houses, color ornaments, and engage in holiday arguments.